parallelProject/SurfaceFlowSimulatorCuda/README.md

 Project for accurately and rapidly simulating the surface flow discharge

 # Run-time environment
-Visual Studio and CUDA are installed on a computer with the NVIDIA graphics card which the compute capability is 2.1 or above and a Windows operative systems.
+Visual Studio and CUDA are installed on a computer with the NVIDIA graphics card which the compute capability is 2.1 or above and a Windows operative system.

 #detail procedure of the parallel project